sverweij/dependency-cruiser/doc/faq.md

 - `npm i`-ing dependency-cruiser will be faster.
 - Transpilers you don't need won't land on your disk.
-- Dependency-cruiser will use the version of the transpiler you are using in your project (which might not be the most recent one).
+- Dependency-cruiser will use the version of the transpiler you are using in your project (which might not be the most recent one for valid reasons).

 ## How do I add support for my favorite alt-js language?
 Dependency-cruiser already supports TypeScript, CoffeeScript and LiveScript.
 If